torrejonv/teranode/docs/architecture/architecture.md

 The original design of the Bitcoin network imposed a constraint on block size to 1 megabyte.
 This size limit inherently restricts the network to a throughput of approximately **3.3 to 7 transactions per second**.
 As adoption has increased, this constraint has led to bottlenecks in transaction processing, resulting in delays and increased transaction fees, highlighting the need for a scalability solution.

-**UBSV** is BSV’s solution to the challenges of vertical scaling by instead spreading the workload across multiple machines.
+**UBSV** (Unbounded Bitcoin Satoshi Vision) is a major component of the Teranode Project, being developed by the BSV Association.
+UBSV addresses the challenges of vertical scaling by instead spreading the workload across multiple machines.
 This horizontal scaling approach, coupled with an unbound block size, enables network capacity to grow with increasing demand through the addition of cluster nodes, allowing for BSV scaling to be truly unbounded.

 UBSV provides a robust node processing system for BSV that can consistently handle over **1M transactions per second**, while strictly adhering to the Bitcoin whitepaper.
 The node has been designed as a collection of services that work together to provide a decentralized, scalable, and secure blockchain network.
 The node is designed to be modular, allowing for easy integration of new services and features.